Fátima prayers

 The Fátima prayers ([ˈfatimɐ]) are a collection of seven Catholic prayers associated with the 1917 Marian apparitions at Fátima, Portugal.
-Of the seven prayers, reportedly, the first two were taught to the three child visionaries by the Angel of Peace, the next three were taught to the children by Our Lady of Fátima herself during the course of the apparitions, and the final two were taught to Lúcia dos Santos, the eldest and last survivor of the three, in 1931 by Jesus when she was already a nun.
-Of the seven prayers, the Rosary Decade Prayer is the best-known and the most widely recited.
+Of the seven prayers, reportedly, the first two were taught to the three child visionaries by the Angel of Peace in 1916, the next three were taught to them by Our Lady of Fátima herself during the course of the apparitions, and the final two were taught to Lúcia de Jesus Rosa dos Santos (the eldest and last survivor of the three) in 1931 by Jesus Christ when she was already a nun.
+Of the seven prayers, the rosary decade prayer is the best-known and the most widely recited.
 For each prayer below, an English translation is given alongside the Portuguese original.

 Angel of Peace

 Theological Prayer

 In the Spring of 1916, the Angel of Peace taught the three children of Fátima this prayer, making them repeat it three times.

 The Angel then said, "Pray thus.
 The Hearts of Jesus and Mary are attentive to the voice of your supplications."
 To believe, adore, hope, and love God is to practice the theological virtues of faith, hope and charity.